imstephens-professional/java_swing_minis/README.md

 # Java Swing Mini Projects
 ## Description
 Small coding projects utilizing Java Swing.
 These projects are designed to familiarize the developer with Java Swing and GUI creation.
+These projects are developed in Eclipse Studio IDE (2026-03).

 ## Projects (Difficulty, Start Date, & Completion Status)
 * Typing Game (Easy; May 2026; **Complete**)